kamicollo/public-transit-accessibility/README.md

 Skip to the next section if you used `build.sh fast` previously.

+If you used `build.sh complete`, you will now need to run individual notebooks that re-compute accessibility statistics and recreate the database structure.

+First, you will need to obtain [Open Census dataset from SafeGraph](https://docs.safegraph.com/docs/open-census-data).
+Please follow the instructions on the website and download 2019 5-year ACS and 2010-2019 Census Block Group geometries datasets.

+Then:

+1. Start the OTP, database and Jupyter notebook Docker containers using `kickstart-processing.sh` script in the `/deploy` directory.
+2. Open your browser at `http://localhost:8888` - you should see Jupyter server interface.
+3. Open your browser at `http://localhost:8062` - you should see OTP server interface.
+Note that OTP docker container may take up to 5 minutes to fully start.
+4. Navigate to /src/tests/ and run `test_otp.ipynb` and `test_db.ipynb` notebooks to confirm connectivity to OTP and database containers.
+5. [JUNAID TBD - where to store the data from Safegraph?]
+6. Run the following notebooks in the following order:
+   1. [TBD]
+   2. [TBD]
+   3. [TBD]
+   4. [TBD]
+   5. [TBD]
+   6. [TBD]
+   7. [TBD]

 ## Execution

 ### Running the tool

 To run the tool, simply navigate to the `deploy` directory and run `kickstart.sh fast` or `kickstart.sh complete` (depending on the choice you made in the previous sesssion).
+If you previously stopped any of the running docker containers, make sure to restart them.

 You can then access the interactive visualization tool at http://localhost/.

 ### Key features

-[TBD]
+[TBD - Tejas input]

 ### Analysis

-[TBD - Junaid & Alex]
+In case you would like to reproduce the machine learning analysis described in our report, you will need to start the `jupyter` container.
+If you used `./kickstart-processing` previously, it should be already running.
+If not, run `./kickstart-jupyter.sh` in the `/deploy` directory.

+The jupyter interface is then accessible at http://localhost:8888.
+The analysis notebooks are available at `/src/accessibility_analysis` folder.

 ## Authors